otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 #### Publishing prekeys to the service

-An entity authenticates to the service through a DAKE.
+An entity authenticates to the service through an interactive DAKE.
 DAKE messages are send in "message" stanzas.

 An entity starts the DAKE by sending the first encoded message in the body of a message.